 We offer a collection that supports the curriculum and encourages students to read for pleasure.
 We have 25,000 volumes in English and French, and we are continuously adding new titles.
 As an IB school, we aim to include materials that cover a range of international perspectives.

-In addition to our print collection, we subscribe to a number of eBooks for leisure reading, and online databases where students can search for reliable, in-depth information.
+In addition to our print collection, we have a growing collection of e-books for leisure reading, as well as twelve online databases where students can search for reliable, in-depth information.
 Pre-U students have access to Concordia University Libraries.